techiediaries/techiediaries/_posts/2020/angular-9/bootstrap/2020-04-20-style-angular-10-example-bootstrap-4.md

 We use the built-in `.table` and `.table-hover` classes to create Bootstrap tables, the `.card`, `.card-block`, `.card-title` and `.card-text` classes to create cards.

-## Step 7 -- Adding A Bootstrap 4 Form Component
+## Step 7 -- Adding A Bootstrap 4 Form Component to your Angular 10 App

 Let’s proceed by adding a Bootstrap-styled form to the `bootstrap-form` component.